 Know Your Audience

 When communicating with external audiences, itโs essential to remember who your audience is and what they need to know.
 Remember that different audiences will require different approaches.
-The goal should be to provide the needed information without overwhelming them.
+The goal should be to provide the needed information without overwhelming them.ย Use relevant examples, anticipate questions, and match tone and format to their expectations.

 Be Clear and Concise